Reynouts/AoC23/README.md

 because that will result in a big hard puzzle tomorrow I guess ;-)

 ## [--- Day 17: Clumsy Crucible ---](http://adventofcode.com/2023/day/17)
+Tough day!
+Knew what to do, sort of, but got clumsy with the states in Dijkstra.
+So resulted in Dijksdrama, but could refactor a bit to get p1 and p2 in one solution which is kinda robust, also for different starting points.
+And is slowwww.
+Hardest day to debug for me this year (till now, wait for the monday monster ;-))